With the ease of selling online, it’s easy to forget just how important human connection can be in sales.

 Another great way to address your prospect’s pain points is to use the Sandler pain funnel to get to the root of your prospect’s problem, as perfected by Sandler Training:

-Empathy is an important characteristic when making a living as a door to door salesperson.
+Developing empathy is an important characteristic when making a living as a door to door salesperson.
 By understanding the feelings and motivations behind your customer’s decisions, you’ll be better able to anticipate their needs and craft your pitch accordingly.

 Be mindful of how aggressively you sell, as this can be a turnoff for many.
 Think of what time you show up to their homes, what day of the week, and any other factor that may make all the difference in how your prospect perceives you.

 Pay attention to body language, facial expressions, breathing, and any other physical cues that can clue you into how your pitch affects your prospects.
+Keep in mind the 55/38/7 formula, developed by body language expert Albert Mehrabian, that found that 55% of communication is about body language, 38% is your tone of voice, and only 7% is the actual words you speak.

 At the end of the day, it’s not just about making a sale — it’s about creating a lasting and fruitful relationship for both sides.